-The Neolithic period began with the discovery of farming in the domestication of animals.
-Humans learns to cultivate wild plants anymore controlled manner providing them fibers to spin into string, making cloth, as well as a more predictable food supply to feed larger populations.
+The Neolithic period began with the discovery of farming and the domestication of animals.
+Humans learned to cultivate wild plants in more controlled manner providing them fibers to spin into string and making cloth, as well as a more predictable food supply to feed larger populations.
+While there is some evidence that the advent of farming may have actually caused a negative impact on the general health of the population, as well as an increase in tooth decay, it provided the basis for the progression of humanity to the modern day.

 Farming Flax and Cotton